MileHacker Logo

 Sustainable Travel Choices

-Tanzania has a strong initiative to reduce plastic waste, with a total ban on plastic bags since June 2019.
-Embrace eco-friendly habits on your journey.
+Tanzania possesses a strong initiative to reduce plastic waste, with a total ban on plastic bags since June 2019.
+Embrace eco-friendly habits while you are traveling.

 Eco-Friendly Essentials